Fasteners

 rivet guns

-A power-driven tool that uses compressed air to force rivets into an object.
+A power-driven tool that forces rivets into an object.
 Rivet guns are commonly pneumatic tools.

 A non-threaded fastener that consists of a shank and a head made of deformable material.
 Rivets are inserted through holes and the shank is formed into a matching head on the other side of the part.